ramses-sas/ramses-sefa-SAS/README.md

 ### Execution in a Docker container
 Each microservice is provided with a `Dockerfile` providing the directives for the container, which requires the `.jar` file to execute.
 The `.jar` file can be obtained running `../gradlew build` in the microservice directory.

-However, since the creation of the container and its configuration can be tricky, each microservice is provided with 2 bash scripts to create and run each container.
+However, since the creation of the container and its configuration can be tricky, it can be automated using 2 bash scripts which create and run each container.

 - `dockerBuild.sh` – it builds and creates the container for the microservice.
 - `dockerRun.sh` – it run the microservice in the just created container.

+To use them, navigate to the microservice main directory and run `bash ../scripts/dockerXXX.sh`.

-To look at the configuration options of the scripts, run them with the `-h` option (e.g., `./dockerBuild.sh -h`).
+To look at the configuration options of the scripts, run them with the `-h` option (e.g., `dockerBuild -h`).
+If no option is specified, the microservice is run with the following configuration:
+- The port exposed is the one specified in the `application.properties` file
+- The container image is a `linux/arm64/v8`
+- The instance IP is the public IP address of the host, obtained through an external service.
+The host must be reachable from that address (i.e., you might need to enable port forwarding).
+- The Eureka Registry address is the one specified in the `application.properties` file

-To execute all the microservices locally, with the exception of the Eureka Service, run the `setup.sh` bash script in the project root folder.
+To execute all the microservices locally, run the `setup.sh` bash script in the project root folder.
+If no option is specified, it uses the default Eureka Service made public for this project.
+Otherwise, run it with the `-e` option to run also the Eureka Service locally.

-### Simple execution flow
+### Simple execution flow - default Eureka Service
+It requires that the machines hosting the microservices are publicly accessible from the Internet at the respective microservices ports.
+Hence, you may need to enable port forwarding on the gateway.

+**DO NOT USE THIS METHOD IF CONDITIONS OTHERWISE.**

 1. Clone this GitHub repository
-2. Navigate to the `eureka-registry-service` folder and run `./dockerBuild.sh; ./dockerRun.sh`
+2. Navigate to the project root directory
-3. Make sure that the machine can be reached from the Internet and take note of the public IP address.
-You may need to enable port forwarding on the gateway for port 8761.
-4. Run `export EUREKA_IP_PORT=public_ip_of_eureka:8761` and `./setup.sh` from the project root folder.
+3. Run `bash setup.sh`.
 This will create and run a container for each microservice.
+4. The API Gateway (i.e., the REST API exposed by all the services) can be reached at `localhost:58080`.

+### Simple execution flow (services running locally)
+Useful for testing all on the same machine.
+1. Clone this GitHub repository
+2. Navigate to the project root directory
+3. Run `bash setup.sh -e`.
+This will create and run a container for each microservice.
-5. The API Gateway (i.e., the REST API exposed by all the services) can be reached on the port 58080 of the hosting machine.
+4. The API Gateway (i.e., the REST API exposed by all the services) can be reached at `localhost:58080`.

 ## Default deployment settings